 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000.00 and whole multiples of \$1,000.00 in excess thereof.
-Term: Approximately 23 months, unless previously called.
-Underlyings: The Nasdaq-100 [®] Index (Bloomberg symbol: "NDX"), the Russell 2000 [®] Index (Bloomberg symbol: "RTY") and the S&P 500 [®] Index (Bloomberg symbol: "SPX"), each a price return index.
-Pricing Date: June 25, 2024 Issue Date: June 28, 2024 Valuation Date: May 26, 2026, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: May 29, 2026 Starting Value: With respect to each Underlying, its closing level on the pricing date.
+Term: Approximately 2.5 years, unless previously called.
+Underlyings: The Nasdaq-100 ® Index (Bloomberg symbol: "NDX"), the Russell 2000 ® Index (Bloomberg symbol: "RTY") and the S&P 500 ® Index (Bloomberg symbol: "SPX"), each a price return index.
+Pricing Date: June 25, 2024 Issue Date: June 28, 2024 Valuation Date: December 28, 2026, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
+Maturity Date: December 31, 2026 Starting Value: With respect to each Underlying, its closing level on the pricing date.
 Observation Value: With respect to each Underlying, its closing level on the applicable Observation Date.
 Ending Value: With respect to each Underlying, its Observation Value on the Valuation Date.
 Coupon Barrier: With respect to each Underlying, 70.00% of its Starting Value.
 Threshold Value: With respect to each Underlying, 70.00% of its Starting Value.
-Contingent Coupon Payment: If, on any monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier, we will pay a Contingent Coupon Payment of \$6.25 per \$1,000.00 in principal amount of Notes (equal to a rate of 0.625% per month or 7.50% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
-Optional Early Redemption: On any monthly Call Payment Date, we have the right to redeem all (but not less than all) of the Notes at the Early Redemption Amount.
-No further amounts will be payable following an Optional Early Redemption.
+Contingent Coupon Payment: If, on any quarterly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier, we will pay a Contingent Coupon Payment of at least \$21.875 per \$1,000.00 in principal amount of Notes (equal to a rate of at least 2.1875% per quarter or at least 8.75% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
+The actual Contingent Coupon Payment will be determined on the pricing date.
+Optional Early Redemption: On any quarterly Call Payment Date, we have the right to redeem all (but not less than all) of the Notes at the Early Redemption Amount.
+No further amounts will payable following an Optional Early Redemption.
 We will give notice to the trustee at least five business days but not more than 60 calendar days before the applicable Call Payment Date.
 Early Redemption Amount: For each \$1,000.00 in principal amount of Notes, \$1,000.00, plus the applicable Contingent Coupon Payment if the Observation Value of each Underlying on the corresponding Observation Date is greater than or equal to its Coupon Barrier.
-Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: \$1,000.00; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: \$1,000.00 + (\$1,000.00 × Underlying Return of the Least Performing Underlying) In this case, the Redemption Amount (excluding any final Contingent Coupon Payment) will be less than 70.00% of the principal amount and you could lose
+Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: \$1,000.00; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: $1,000.00 + (1,000.00 \times Underlying Return of the Least Performing Underlying)$ In this case, the Redemption Amount (excluding any final Contingent Courton Payment) will be less than 70.00% of the principal amount and you could lose up